Home | Notes | Github |

 Fortunately (or otherwise) it would appear to good people at hill-bagging.co.uk have already done all of this.
 So if you want to see their list of triples (that you can filter on) then go here.

-Regardless, I got to mess with some map data, and plot some pretty graphs, and mostly find what I was looking for.
+Regardless, I got to mess with some map data, and plot some pretty maps, and mostly find what I was looking for.

 So this was done - with limited intelligence - by using the HydroBASINS data from hydroSHEDS.
 The matlab script was highly manual (there is a reason it’s still called test.m